 How to Choose a Window Installer

-The ratings of local window installers shown on our Ratings Tables can help you avoid many of these problems.
-We surveyed area consumers (primarily Checkbook and Consumer Reports subscribers) for their ratings of window installation outfits they had used.
-Our Ratings Tables show the results of our survey for the companies that received 10 or more ratings.
-The tables report the percent of each company’s surveyed customers who rated it “superior” (as opposed to “inferior” or “adequate”) for our survey questions “doing work properly,” “starting and completing work promptly,” “letting you know cost early,” “advice on service options and costs,” and “overall performance.”
-Our Ratings Tables also report the percent of surveyed customers who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall performance.”
-(Click here for more information on our survey and other research methods.)
+The ratings of local window installers we report on our Ratings Tables can help you avoid many problems.
+These ratings come from our surveys of area consumers who are primarily Checkbook and Consumer Reports subscribers, but also from a random sample of other local consumers we invited to rate local service providers.
+Our Ratings Tables report survey results for companies that received 10 or more ratings.
+The tables report the percent of each company’s surveyed customers who rated it “superior” (as opposed to “inferior” or “adequate”) for our survey questions “doing work properly,” “promptness,” “letting you know cost early,” “advice on service options and costs,” and “overall quality.”
+Our Ratings Tables also report the percent of surveyed customers who rated each company “adequate” or “superior” (as opposed to “inferior”) for “overall quality.”
+Click here for more information on our survey and other research methods.

-In addition to ratings from customers, our Ratings Tables show counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period, the number of complaints on file with local government consumer protection offices for a recent two-year period, and complaint rates relative to the volume of work companies do.
+Our Ratings Tables also report counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period, the number of complaints on file with local government consumer protection offices for a recent two-year period, and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.